leenabhandari/blockchain-ionic/README.md

 # blockchain-ionic

-*Note- This project was a part of Icertis AI/ML and blockchain hackathon adn was selected in the finals(12 teams across India).*
+*Note- This project was a part of Icertis AI/ML and blockchain hackathon and was selected in the finals(12 teams across India).*

 ## Problem Statement
 Farmers in developing countries like India have always been at the mercy of the weather.
 Changing weather patterns have further aggravated the problem.